ADHD Supergirls

 Girls with ADHD are also more likely to be depressed and may try self-harm, as their impulsive, risky nature does not tell them that self-harm is an incredibly bad idea.

-Behavior therapy can help a girl with ADHD work through some of the mild anxiety caused by the disorder.
-Common anxiety triggers include:
+Parents can help their daughter with ADHD work through some of the mild anxiety triggers at home.

 If your daughter mentions something about feeling anxious, spend a few minutes talking about it.
 When your child is in a solid emotional state, you can discuss strategies to prevent these fears from occurring.